 1. The National Grange encourages Congress to positively reform the Social Security System to ensure its future solvency.
 The National Grange urges the continuing investigation of all Social Security programs ensuring that only those who are eligible are receiving benefits.
 The National Grange supports using Social Security funds for Social Security programs only.
 We oppose the utilization of any funds from the Social Security Trust Fund to achieve a balanced federal budget or for any purpose other than Social Security benefits.
 2. We ask Congress to proceed with caution when proposing changes to Social Security and we request that the public be provided with explicit and concise information concerning any major changes in the Social Security system.
 3. The National Grange urges Congress to revise Medicare, Medicaid, Social Security, and other programs for the elderly and handicapped so that an individual's benefits will not decrease if they decide to marry.
 4. The National Grange favors making Social Security benefits completely exempt from personal income taxes.
 The National Grange supports legislation that would remove all Social Security "Earning Limits" for individuals.
 5. The National Grange supports any and all federal bills that would eliminate the Government Pension Offset and Windfall Elimination Provisions, therefore restoring full Social Security benefits to public employees and surviving spouses.
 6. The National Grange supports reform that would expedite the application for, and processing of, Social Security Disability benefits for all clients.
 7. The National Grange lobbies to amend the Social Security Act to assure that a beneficiary is paid for the month of his or her death.
 However, the Grange encourages the Social Security Administration to remove deceased persons from the rolls of social security and terminate all benefits to that person; this includes being more diligent in updating its Death Master File.

 8. The National Grange encourages legislators to raise the Social Security Death Benefit to at least \$500.
 9. The National Grange supports legislation for expediting Social Security benefits by eliminating the five-month waiting period for patients with terminal illnesses.
-(2022)
+2022 10.
+The National Grange supports legislation to increase Supplemental Social Security asset limits and earnings in line with the economy and rate of inflation.
+2023